Universal Orlando's Horror Make-Up Show

-Universal Orlando's Horror Make-Up Show, formerly known as The Phantom of the Opera Horror Make-Up Show and The Gory, Gruesome and Grotesque Horror Make-Up Show, is a live show located at Universal Studios Florida that opened on June 7, 1990, along with the theme park.
+Universal Orlando's Horror Make-Up Show is a live show located at Universal Studios Florida that opened on June 7, 1990, along with the theme park.
 It is a live demonstration of Universal Pictures' legacy of horror movies, with particular emphasis on prosthetic makeup.
 It was inspired by the former The Land of a Thousand Faces show (1975–1980) at Universal Studios Hollywood.
 It is also notable for being one of two original opening-day attractions still in operation at Universal Studios Florida, the other being E.T.
 Adventure.

+On May 3, 2026, it was announced that the live show will temporarily close on May 12, 2026 to make way for a reimagined version, which will reopen later in the year.

 Show summary

 Waiting area

-The show is housed within a recreation of the Hollywood Pantages Theatre.
-The lobby/waiting area includes multiple displays on Universal horror films including Hellboy II: The Golden Army, Psycho, Jaws, The Thing, Bride of Chucky and An American Werewolf in London.
+The show is housed within a re-creation of the Hollywood Pantages Theatre.
+The lobby/waiting area includes multiple displays on Universal horror films including the works of make-up artists Lon Chaney, Jack Pierce, and Bud Westmore, actor Lon Chaney Jr., director Alfred Hitchcock, and films such as Psycho, Jaws, The Thing, Bride of Chucky and An American Werewolf in London.
 The lobby also includes displays on the Universal Monsters, The Munsters and Universal's Halloween Horror Nights.
 Since 2004, the lobby has also included prop displays and clips from recent Universal horror films such as Van Helsing (2004), King Kong (2005), Hellboy II: The Golden Army (2008), The Wolfman (2010) and The Mummy (since 2017).